 The Department of Biomedical and Health Informatics (DBHi) explores how data, technology, and knowledge converge to improve scientific research and patient care.

-Improving the immediate health and developmental trajectory of children.
+The Department of Child and Adolescent Psychiatry and Behavioral Sciences' research aims to improve the immediate health and developmental trajectory of children.

 Encompassing dynamic clinical, laboratory-based, and translational research programs to discern the mechanisms of pediatric diseases.